RK

 Iris is a framework for higher-order concurrent separation logic, which has been implemented in the Coq proof assistant and deployed very effectively in a wide variety of verification projects.
 Iris was designed with the express goal of simplifying and consolidating the foundatio ...

 Concurrent separation logics (CSLs) have come of age, and with age they have accumulated a great deal of complexity.
-Previous work on the Iris logic attempted to reduce the complex logical mechanisms of modern CSLs to two orthogonal concepts: partial commutative monoids (PCMs) ...
+Previous work on the Iris logic attempted to reduce the complex logical mechanisms of modern CSLs to two orthogonal concepts: partial commutative monoids (PCMs) an ...

 When using a proof assistant to reason in an embedded logic -- like separation logic -- one cannot benefit from the proof contexts and basic tactics of the proof assistant.
 This results in proofs that are at a too low level of abstraction because they are cluttered with bookkeepi ...